Pokemon Sword and Shield Crown Tundra DLC is a dream for the dedicated trainer

 Inspired by the dramatic landscapes of Scotland, the upcoming Pokemon Sword and Shield Crown Tundra DLC feels almost cleansing.
 As soon as you step out of the train station, you're met with a winter wonderland of pine trees and gently falling snowflakes, quite the contrast to anything we've experienced in the Galar region so far.
 Across the Crown Tundra region, you'll find myriad different locations, but it's this wintery wilderness and locales like the adorably named Freezington that feels like the defining characteristic of this second expansion for Pokemon Sword and Shield.

-To learn more about this legendary Pokemon though, you'll be teaming up with the Peony Expedition Team, a father-daughter duo called Peony and Peonia who are clearly working through some teenage family issues.
+To learn more about this legendary Pokemon though, you'll be teaming up with the Peony Expedition Team, a father-daughter duo who are clearly working through some teenage family issues.
 Not quite the oddities of the Isle of Armor's cast, but there are definitely some interesting folks to meet in the Crown Tundra come October 23 when the DLC arrives.

 Legendary Tree of the Legendary Three